syndbg/syndbg.github.io/content/linux-python-provisioning-and-deployment.md

 To elaborate more, WSGI - Webserver Gateway Interface.
 And the `wsgi.py` file exposes the WSGI callable as a module-level variable named `application`.
-We use that as `app-name.wsgi:application`
+We use that as `app-name.wsgi:application` in older than Django 1.7.
+But in Django 1.7 (and newer probably) we can just use `app-name.wsgi`.

+**In both cases app-name is the Django web app's name.
+Also known as project.**

 **6. Last touches before everything is running**